-JOHN F. LEHMAN Age 76 Director since 2004 Founding Partner and Chairman, J.F.
-Lehman & Company INDEPENDENT DIRECTOR DIRECTOR QUALIFICATION HIGHLIGHTS EnerSys Committees: Compensation (Chair) Business & Government Experience Other Public Boards: None Private Equity Senior Management Leadership
+JOHN F. LEHMAN

+Founding Partner and Chairman, J.F.
+Lehman & Company

+EnerSys Committees: Compensation (Chair)

+- ✓ Business & Government Experience

+- Private Equity

+- Senior Management Leadership

 Biography: Mr. Lehman has been a Director of EnerSys since August 2004.
 Mr. Lehman is a founding partner of J.F.
 Lehman & Company, a private equity firm, and has been its Chairman since November 1990.
 Prior to founding J.F.
 Lehman & Company, Mr. Lehman was a Managing Director in Corporate Finance at PaineWebber Incorporated, served for six years as U.S. Secretary of the Navy, was a member of the National Security Council Staff, served as a delegate to the Mutual Balanced Force Reductions negotiations and was the Deputy Director of the Arms Control and Disarmament Agency.